-Site questionnaires will administered to each site providing care to HPTN 078 enrolled participants in order to document the standard of care.
+Site questionnaires will be administered to each site providing care to HPTN 078 enrolled participants to document their standard of care.
 These surveys will be administered annually to capture sites' normal procedures throughout the duration of the study.

 6.0 SAFETY MONITORING AND ADVERSE EVENT REPORTING